horms/linux/Documentation/networking/devlink/devlink-port.rst

 Users may also set the hardware GRO capability of the function using using `devlink port function set rx-gro-hw` command.

+Users may also set the maximum subfunctions capability of the function using using `devlink port function set max-subfunctions` command.

 Function attributes
 ===================